FactEngineCommunity/KuzuDB-DotNetInterface/README.md

 # Folders Are
 - KuzuDB-Net
     - Contains a C# project to create the DLL
+        - Wrapper files output from SWIG are included in this project, to generate the DLL.
     - Contains a VB.Net project to test the DLL

 - KuzuFiles